 Landscape and heritage site analysis (DIVE)

 Landscape or heritage site analyses are often used as a basis for municipal land-use planning and as part of local community development.
 Our staff can assist with landscape analyses, cultural-historical heritage site analyses, and facilitating and implementing consulting services.

 We employ a number of approaches in landscape analyses, including using the Directorate for Cultural Heritage and Directorate for Nature Management’s manual for landscape analysis, GIS and historical maps.
 NIKU possesses cutting edge expertise in this based on the research the institute carries out in relation to landscapes.

 Other planning related services – management plans and value assessments

-We have both expertise in and experience of helping owners, public authorities and developers with assessing cultural heritage sites, for example in relation to concrete development or restoration projects.
+We have both expertise in and experience of helping owners, public authorities and developers with assessing cultural heritage sites, for example in relation to the concrete development or restoration projects.
 Such projects can encompass both historical descriptions, condition assessments and proposals for protection and use strategies.

-Our staff also have experience of producing management and care plans, and have special expertise in archaeological cultural heritage sites and cultural environments.
+Our staff also have experience of producing management and care plans and have special expertise in archaeological cultural heritage sites and cultural environments.